 B. Send Notifications

 The send notification section can be used to send email messages notifying parties when a contact is created.
 First select the template.
 Then select users you wish to receive notifications.
-You can also add other email address in the "More People" box if you wish to notify someone who may not be a user within the CRM.
+You can also add other email addresses in the "More People" box if you wish to notify someone who may not be a user within the CRM.
 You could use this to send a confirmation email to lead vendors to confirm you have received a lead they've provided.

-C. Create An Auto Responder
+C. Create An Auto-Responder

-The Auto Responder can be used to send a message to the newly created contact upon creation.
-You may do this when the Data Source is linked to a form on your website to confirm that you have received the contact information and will be following up with them shortly.
 First Check the "On" box to activate the feature, then choose a E-Category, this is the email template type that has been applied to a template form the E-Marketing Tab.
 Then select the template and sender you wish the message to come from.

 Webhooks can be setup to immediately post lead information out of the system upon creation.
 You may do this as part of the Data Source in order to post leads into a phone dialer campaign so that new leads can be contact as soon as possible.
 For more information on setting up WebHooks please visit our article here.